ctu-mrs/ctu-mrs.github.io/docs/50-features/59-inter-uav-collision-avoidance/index.md

       correction:         3.0   # the altitude increase step when avoiding collision [m]
 ```

-*Note:* In case the names or the structure of these paremeters change in the future, you can always find the most up-to-date information using the `get_public_params.py` script (see [here](/docs/api/custom_configs/)).
+*Note:* In case the names or the structure of these parameters change in the future, you can always find the most up-to-date information using the `get_public_params.py` script (see [here](/docs/api/custom_configs/)).

 Furthermore, as mentioned above, the UAVs need to communicate with each other and share their predicted trajectories.
 Configuration of the inter-UAV communication has three parts:

 1. Specifying the list of UAVs in the group that should avoid collisions.
 2. Configuring ROS topics to be shared between the UAVs (the trajectories).
-3. Setting up the hostnames in `/etc/hosts`.
+3. Setting up the host names in `/etc/hosts`.

 The UAV names list is specified in a special custom config called `network_config.yaml`, that is passed to `mrs_uav_core core.launch` and to `mrs_uav_deployment run_nimbro.py`.